Article Image

 • Is a GPA relevant to the position you’re applying for?

-If you answered yes to all of these, then it’s likely you should include your GPA on your resume.
+If you answered yes to all of these, you should likely include your GPA on your resume.
 However, if you answered no to any of them, it might be better to go ahead and leave it out.

 top sections icon